prashanth-grandhi/chat-app/README.md

 ## How to use

-- Run the chat app in Android Studio and deploy to emulator or real device.
+- Run the chat app in Android Studio and deploy to emulator or a real device.
-- Enter username and chat room and click Login button.
+- Enter username and chatroom and click login button.

 ## Features

-- The user can connect to chat room.
+- The user can create or join to a desired chatroom.
-- The user can send messages to other members in the chat room.
+- The user can send messages to other users in the chatroom.
-- The user receives notifications when other members join or leave.
+- The user receives notification when a user joins or leaves the chatroom.

 # Server side with Node.js